 Please contact the home directly to arrange all visits.

-We are happy to organise video tours and have lots of photographs on our website as well as videos and information we can send to you.
-In some homes, we may be able to welcome you to the gardens to see the home from outside and to meet with the home manager.
+As has been the case during lockdown, we're happy to organise video tours and have lots of photographs on our website as well as videos and information we can send to you.

 Although social distancing measures are in place, we are still able to enjoy friendship, companionship, joy and laughter.

-We are being as creative as possible to maintain the atmosphere we create in our homes.
-You can read what families and friends think of us at carehome.co.uk
+You can read what families and friends think of our homes at carehome.co.uk

 We understand that you might want to bring your loved one a gift but we politely ask you to refrain from doing so.